-And starches are complex sugars that are composed of several molecules of the simple sugar glucose which cause a less rapid rise.
+Starches are complex sugars that are composed of several molecules of the simple sugar glucose which causes a less rapid rise.

-Did you know that there are starches which are resistant to digestion that get broken down in the small intestine which can lead to many health benefits?
+Did you know that there are starches which are resistant to digestion?

 Starch that can pass through your digestive tract unchanged that is resistant to digestion is called resistant starch.

 Foods high in resistant starch are green bananas, potatoes, legumes, and whole grains.

 This type of starch functions more like a soluble ferment-able fiber which comes with health benefits like improved insulin sensitivity, lower blood sugar levels, and reduced appetite.

 Resistant starch can also feed the friendly bacteria and increase the production of short chain fatty acids like butyrate.

 Unfortunately, resistant starch is destroyed during the cooking process.

 Fortunately, you can recapture the resistant starch of cooked foods by letting them cool after cooking - preferably overnight.